Kingxukai/linux/Documentation/driver-api/media/drivers/cx2341x-devel.rst

 Description
 ^^^^^^^^^^^

-Returns the version of the encoder firmware.
+Returns the woke version of the woke encoder firmware.

 Result[0]
 ^^^^^^^^^